-- A link to the article is added to the law firm’s Google+ Page.
+- A link to the article is added to the law firm’s LinkedIn page.

-- A link to the artlcle is added to the law firm’s Facebook Page.
+- A link to the article is added to the law firm’s Facebook page.

 - The articles is mentioned on Twitter which is then automatically displayed on hundreds of the attorney’s profiles including LinkedIn and Cornell LII.